 (3) Any person who —

-(a) being an officer of the licensing authority, is for the time being so authorised by the judge or the Director;
+(a) being an officer of the licensing authority, is for the time being so authorised by the chairperson or the Director;

 (b) is a Justice of the Peace; or

-(c) is a person prescribed, by Rules of Court or the regulations, for the purposes of this subsection,
+(c) is a person prescribed, by rules of the Commission or the regulations, for the purposes of this subsection,

 may take and administer oaths and affirmations in, or for the purposes of, any application or matter that is being or is to be determined by the licensing authority.

 [Section 18 amended by No. 12 of 1998 s.
-10(6) and (7).]
+10(6) and (7); No. 73 of 2006 s.
+14 and 106.]

+18A.
+Enforcement of decisions

+(1) Subject to sections 19 and 143, a decision of the licensing authority, however constituted, may be enforced under this section.

+(2) A person seeking to enforce a decision under this section may file in the Supreme Court —

+(a) a copy of the decision that the licensing authority has certified to be a true copy; and

+(b) the person’s affidavit stating to what extent the decision has not been complied with; and

+(c) a certificate from the licensing authority stating that the decision is appropriate for filing in the Supreme Court.

+(3) No charge is to be made for filing a copy of a decision, an affidavit or a certificate under this section.

+(4) On filing, the decision is to be taken to be a decision of the Supreme Court and may be enforced accordingly.

+[Section 18A inserted by No. 73 of 2006 s.
+15.]

 19. Enforcement of orders

-(1) The Court has and may exercise the same power and authority for compelling obedience to, and for punishing disobedience of, any judgement or order of the licensing authority, however constituted, as the Supreme Court may exercise in relation to a judgement given or order made by the Supreme Court.
+[(1) repealed]

-(2) If under this Act a monetary penalty is imposed or the Court makes an order for the payment of costs, the amount of the penalty or the costs is to be paid, and its payment may be enforced, under Part 4 of the Fines, Penalties and Infringement Notices Enforcement Act 1994 as if the amount were a fine, but under that Act neither a work and development order nor a warrant of commitment may be issued in respect of such an amount.
+(2) If under this Act a monetary penalty is imposed by the licensing authority, however constituted,, the amount of the penalty is to be paid, and its payment may be enforced, under Part 4 of the Fines, Penalties and Infringement Notices Enforcement Act 1994 as if the amount were a fine, but under that Act neither a work and development order nor a warrant of commitment may be issued in respect of such an amount.

 [Section 19 amended by No. 92 of 1994 s.
-22.]
+22; No. 73 of 2006 s.
+16.]

 20. Contempt etc.